x

 MAP Fellowship

-The Morgridge Acceleration Program (MAP) Fellowship is a six-month program for early-to-mid-career changemakers who are passionate about social impact and looking to enhance their professional skills, widen their network, and collaborate with influential nonprofit executives, known as MAP Mentors.
+The Morgridge Acceleration Program (MAP) Fellowship is a six-month program for early-to-mid-career changemakers passionate about social impact and looking to enhance their professional skills, widen their network, and collaborate with influential nonprofit executives, known as MAP Mentors.
 Each mentor presents a real-world challenge currently facing their nonprofit that a matched MAP Fellow commits to solving.

 While driving impact for nonprofits, MAP Fellows gain elite mentorship, travel, speaking and networking opportunities, and access to a tight-knit group of supportive peers.
 Forbes has called the MAP Fellowship “a powerful opportunity for collaboration and innovative thinking.”